Proximal methods for structured nonsmooth optimization over Riemannian submanifolds: Numerical experiments.

-In view of Definition~\ref{definition:lifted_sta_And_critical} (i) and (ii), it is not hard to verify that $\overline{x}$ is a critical but not lifted B-stationary point of problem \eqref{model:PartialL1functionRegularizedproblem} with $A=\mathrm{Diag}(\zeta)$, the aforementioned $B$ and other parameters of the problem.
+In view of Definition~\ref{definition:lifted_sta_And_critical} (i) and (ii), it is not hard to verify that $\overline{x}$ is a critical but not lifted B-stationary point of problem \eqref{model:PartialL1functionRegularizedproblem} with $A_b =\mathrm{Diag}(\zeta)$, the aforementioned $A_w$ and other parameters of the problem.
 Moreover, one can easily see that the global optimum of the resulting problem is equal to $\min\{- \zeta_i/ \Tilde{\zeta_i}: i=1,2,...,n \}$.
 In this experiment, we fix $n=100,\ K=3$ and $\lambda=1.2$.
 We first construct an instance of problem \eqref{model:PartialL1functionRegularizedproblem} and a critical but not B-stationary point $\overline{x}$ of it as described above.
 Then we apply MPGSA and EMPGSA to this instance and start them from the initial point $x^0 = \overline{x}+0.01\beta\mathbf{1}_n$, where $\beta\in\mathbb{R}$ are drawn randomly from the uniform distribution on $[-1,1]$.
 Table~\ref{table:SFDA_table2} reports the computational results averaged over 50 random tests.
 We report the objective value (Objective), CPU time in seconds (Time), the number of nonzero components in the obtained solutions over $n$ (Sparsity) and the number of iterations (Iteration) averaged over 50 random tests.
 Besides, we also record the number of tests where the difference of the objective values found by the algorithms and the global optimum is less than $10^{-6}$ and report the ratio of them and the total number of tests in percentage (Optimum).
 One can see that the EMPGSA attains the global optimum in all the tests, which significantly outperforms the MPGSA and thus leads to much lower averaged objective values.
 This is not surprising because EMPGSA is proved to converges to a lifted B-stationary point, which is generally stronger than a critical point.
-Then it is also reasonable that EMPGSA consumes more CPU time than MPGSA since it generally requires to solve more subproblems than MPGSA in each iteration.
+Although each iteration of EMPGSA involves solving more subproblems than MPGSA, it requires significantly fewer iterations, resulting in a lower total CPU time.

-\section{Conclusion}
+\section{Conclusion.}

 In this paper, we consider a class of structured nonsmooth DC and fractional minimization over Riemannian submanifolds as described in problem \eqref{problemn1}.
 This problem is general and when $h_2=f=0$ and $g$ is a positive constant, it reduces to the model problem which is considered by many existing works on nonsmooth manifold optimization.
 We first characterize the optimality of problem \eqref{problemn1} by various notions of stationarity and examine their relationships.
 Then we propose the MPGSA and show that under mild conditions every accumulation point of the solution sequence generated by it is a critical point of problem \eqref{problemn1}.
 Under certain suitable conditions, the convergence of the entire solution sequence generated by the MPGSA is further established by assuming the KL property of some auxiliary function.
 Moreover, in the case where $h_2$ is the maximum of finite continuously differentiable convex functions, we also propose the EMPGSA and establish its subsequential convergence to a lifted B-stationary point of problem \eqref{problemn1}.
 Finally, we illustrate the proposed methods by two preliminary numerical experiments.